marvy-codes1/uniswapV3clone/README.md

 This repository contains my ground-up implementation of the core mechanics behind **Uniswap V3**, inspired by Jeiwan’s book and the original protocol design by Uniswap Labs.

-Rather than treating this as a tutorial exercise, I approached it as a protocol engineering and security study — rebuilding the system to deeply understand its mechanics, assumptions, and invariants.
+Rather than treating this as a tutorial exercise, I approached it as a protocol engineering and security study and rebuilding the system to deeply understand its mechanics, assumptions, and invariants.

 ---